 A change in your glasses, brighter lighting, stronger bifocals, or the use of magnifying lenses may temporarily help improve your vision.
-Usually though survey is necessary to remove the lens and replace it with an artificial intra-ocular lens (IOL) implant.
+Usually though surgery is necessary to remove the lens and replace it with an artificial intra-ocular lens (IOL) implant.
 This is one of the most common and most successful surgeries performed in Australia today.

-Just because you have a cataract does not mean it must be remove immediately.
+Just because you have a cataract does not mean it must be removed immediately.
 Cataract surgery can almost always be put off until you are unhappy with the way you see.
 Your doctor will tell you whether you are one of a small number of people who must have surgery.
-For example, you doctor may need to see to treat an eye problem that is behind the cataract.
-Or surgery may be required because a cataract issue large it could cause damage to other parts of the eye or could become more difficult to remove if left for much longer.
+For example, your doctor may need to see to treat an eye problem that is behind the cataract.
+Or surgery may be required because if a cataract issue is large it could cause damage to other parts of the eye or could become more difficult to remove if left for much longer.

 What should you know about Cataract Surgery?

 Cataract surgery is performed in the operating theatre, but most people do not need to stay overnight in hospital.
-However, you will need a friend of family member to take e you home, as you may be given sedative medication during the surgery.
+However, you will need a friend of family member to take you home, as you may be given sedative medication during the surgery.

 It doesn’t hurt.

 Cataract surgery is a painless experience.
 People usually have mild sedation during their surgery and can resume their normal activities almost immediately afterwards.